-Dorshimer is in his 11th year as an internist with the Eagles.
-Dorshimer, 53, is currently on the medical staff at Pennsylvania Hospital.
-He practices general internal medicine and sports medicine as part of Delancey Medical Associates.
-He serves as the program director for the Primary Care/Sports Medicine Fellowship program of the University of Pennsylvania Health System.
+Dorshimer is in his 19th year as the Internist with the Eagles.
+Dorshimer, 61, is currently on the medical staff at Pennsylvania Hospital.
+He practices general internal medicine and sports medicine as part of Penn Personalized Care – Gary W. Dorshimer, MD.
+He serves as the Associate Program Director for the Primary Care/Sports Medicine Fellowship programs of both the University of Pennsylvania Health System and of CHOP.

-Dorshimer, a member of the NFL Physicians Society and at-large representative to the executive committee of the society from 2003-07, is also a team physician for the Flyers (NHL), Phantoms (AHL), and Kixx (MISL).
-The secretary and treasurer of the NHL Team Physicians Society since 1987, he also served as an internal medicine consultant for the NHL players at the 1998 and 2002 Olympics.
-He serves as a consulting internist for the Pennsylvania Ballet.
+Dorshimer, a member of the NFL Physicians Society and at-large representative to the executive committee of the Society from 2003-07 and again 2015-present, is also the Head Team Physician for the Philadelphia Flyers (NHL).
+The Secretary/Treasurer of the NHL Team Physicians Society since 1987, he also served as an internal medicine consultant for the NHL players at the 1998, 2002, 2010, and 2014 Winter Olympics.
 He is a member of the advisory committee to the Pennsylvania Athletic Trainers Society.
 He was the NFL Physicians Society representative to the NATA Consensus Conference on Sickle Cell Trait in Athletes in 2006 and to the NATA Consensus Conference on Prescription Drugs in 2009.
-He has served as the Co-Chair for the 2009 NFL Physicians Society/AOSSM Symposiums on Sports Medicine in Football.
+He has served as the Co-Chair for the 2009 and 2012 NFL Physicians Society/AOSSM Symposiums on Sports Medicine in Football.
 He has also Co-Chaired the 2015 NHL Team Physician Society/AOSSM Symposium on Sports Medicine in Ice Hockey.
 He recently served as the NHL Liaison Physician to Team Russia during their training week in St. Petersburg, Russia, before the 2016 NHL World Cup Tournament.

-Dorshimer lives in Drexel Hill, PA, with his wife, Deborah, and their son, Geoffrey.
+Dorshimer lives in Drexel Hill, PA, with his wife, Deborah.

 Marchetto and his wife, Jean Marie, reside in Villanova, PA, with their two daughters, Dana and Nicole.

-Vaccaro resides in Gladwyne, PA with his two children Alex and Julianna.
+Vaccaro resides in Gladwyne, PA with wife Lauren and his three children Alex, Juliana and Christian.

-Pepe resides in Linwood, NJ with his wife, Carolyn, and their three children, Matthew, Christian and Catherine.
+He resides in southern NJ with his wife and three children.